dotnetreport/dotnetreport-core/readme.txt

                 .AddNewtonsoftJson(options => options.UseMemberCasing());

 You should be able to build and run the project after the above changes.

+Unfortunately this is a short, one time workaround for .net core till we figure out how to do this with powershell or options in nuget package to add this to do this automaticaily.

 For more details and documentation, you can visit https://www.dotnetreport.com.